 The following tips can help you clarify your situation and your options, ensuring that you make a sound decision when you buy a home after a divorce.

 Divorce is considered one of the most stressful events a person can go through.
 While you may be feeling compelled to purchase a home and move on with your life, you should be aware that if you have recently gone through a divorce, you may not be thinking as clearly as you imagine.
 If you are like most people, buying a home will be one of (if not the) largest financial decisions you make.

 Major financial decisions like this are best made with a cool head, something that may be impossible for you to manage for a while.
 Making sound decisions is something discussed extensively in selling a home while going through a divorce.
 Far too many people make hasty choices because they have not thought things through clearly enough.
-From the seller perspective, one of the parties often wants to keep the marital home at all costs even though it does not make sense financially.
+From the seller’s perspective, one of the parties often wants to keep the marital home at all costs even though it does not make sense financially.

 There is nothing wrong with renting for a six-month or year lease to let the dust settle after your divorce.
-After some months have passed, you will have a better idea of what your financial situation is and what you want your life to look like moving forward – both of which play a major part in the home buying process.
+After some months have passed, you will have a better idea of your financial situation and what you want your life to look like moving forward – both of which play a major part in the home buying process.

 2. Get clear on your financial situation post-divorce.